Human-Wildlife Conflict Prevention

 Deer

 Consequently, wildlife managers advocate that more deer be killed during hunting season and that hunting seasons be extended.
-They advocate culling of deer in parks and protected areas because they claim that the deer are damaging forest habitats.
-And they advocate hunting in urban settings were deer habituate urban river valleys and green spaces.
+They advocate culling of deer in parks and protected areas and they advocate hunting in urban settings were deer habituate urban river valleys and green spaces.
+The deer hunt in Short Hills Park in Ontario and the ongoing campaigns in British Columbia are but two examples of this misguided policy.

 Below are three PDF files with important information about deer: